tmyam/tmyam.github.com/source/mac/Icouse/index.markdown

 <br/>
 * 2014.03.02  - `version 1.0.0` release

+1.&nbsp;Generate mac app icon and other images.
-1.&nbsp;Support for multiple formats of open or save.
+2.&nbsp;Support for multiple formats of open or save.
-2.&nbsp;Quick preview the effect.
+3.&nbsp;Quick preview the effect.
-3.&nbsp;Very simple setup, drag or right mouse click to load images.
+4.&nbsp;Very simple setup, drag or right mouse click to load images.
-4.&nbsp;It has complete running information, you can see the specific running status.
+5.&nbsp;It has complete running information, you can see the specific running status.
 ***